metalbear-co/mirrord.dev/content/docs/using-mirrord/queue-splitting/index.md

 remaining messages in its temporary queue, and then delete that temporary queue as well, and change the deployed application to consume messages back from the original queue.

+## Getting Started with Queue Splitting

-## Enabling Queue Splitting in Your Cluster
+### Enabling Queue Splitting in Your Cluster

 In order to use the queue splitting feature, some extra values need be provided during the installation of the mirrord Operator.